eneserciyes/al-folio/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: As an astronomer, I worked on projects that focused on small stars and their magnetic fields as well as projects related to inclusion in STEM fields.
-Each card links to more details on the project and related publications.
+description: I have worked on lots of projects during the past couple of years.
+My main focus is robotics and autonomous driving.
+Each card links to more details on the projects.
 nav: true
 display_categories: [academic, professional, misc]
 horizontal: false